 Warmer weather has arrived in most places, which means dining al fresco (outside) is likely on your mind.
-This fruit salsa recipe from Sally Kuzemchak of our Kitchen Council is the perfect vibrant spring and summer side dish to help you do just that.
+This Green Apple Salsa recipe from Sally Kuzemchak of our Kitchen Council is the perfect vibrant spring and summer side dish to help you do just that.
 It comes together in minutes and makes the perfect starter or topper to any grilled protein you might make on the BBQ.
 Enjoy!

-I am not a big fan of traditional tomato-based salsa.
-But I love fruit salsa, especially in the spring and summer when the warmer weather sends us outside to grill and enjoy meals on the patio.
-There’s just something about it that makes me feel like I’m dining beachside—even when I’m simply sitting in my own backyard in the Midwest.
+We love fruit salsa, especially in the spring and summer when the warmer weather sends us outside to grill and enjoy meals on the patio.
+There’s just something about it that makes us feel like we are dining beachside—even when we are simply sitting in our own backyards.

 From a nutrition standpoint, fruit salsa is also a much lighter, healthier alternative to usual condiments like cream sauces, barbecue sauce, and sour cream.
 While those are typically loaded with extra calories and added sodium and sugar, fruit salsa is brimming with nutrients like vitamin C and fiber, plus an array of disease-fighting compounds.
 Since most Americans don’t get their daily fill of fruits or vegetables, it’s a helpful addition to the table.

 Keep the skin on the apples when you make this salsa.
 The bright green shade contrasts nicely with the colors of the yellow pepper and red onion.
-And if you’re not on Team Cilantro (I know some people swear it tastes like soap—though I could use piles of it!), just sub in chopped fresh parsley instead.
+And if you’re not on Team Cilantro (we know some people swear it tastes like soap), just sub in chopped fresh parsley instead.